In our previous blog we could see how to upgrade RDS MySQL version to latest version with zero downtime using AWS DMS.

 Final Step

-To this point whenever changes or updates are made from the old version source database are parallelly replicated to the secondary database which is the latest PostgreSQL version.
+To this point whenever changes or updates are made from the old version source database is parallelly replicated to the secondary database which is the latest PostgreSQL version.
 But we need to set up the latest PostgreSQL version database as the primary one.
-For this just point the upgraded database as the primary database inside the application code.
+For this just point to the upgraded database as the primary database inside the application code.
 Now the application will use the database which was upgraded to the latest version.
 Then delete the old Aurora PostgreSQL version database.

 We are successfully upgrading the RDS Aurora PostgreSQL database to the latest PostgreSQL version with nearly zero downtime.
-During this process there will no downtime in your application.
+During this process, there will no downtime in your application.

 That’s all I want to show you.
 See you in the next article.
-Thank you..
+Thank you.